 Top Photo Op: Don’t miss the beautiful view of Queen Street through the archway.

-Each year, SouthGate puts on an impressive summer display, and this year’s Enchanted Garden is the best yet!
-SouthGate have brought back their popular Umbrella Street spectacle for a second year, with a thousand umbrellas suspended in the air above shoppers.
-The streets are lined with lawns and you’ll find colourful deckchairs, where you can sit and watch the world go by.
+Each year, SouthGate puts on an impressive summer display, and this year’s Secret Garden is the best yet!
+SouthGate have brought back their stunning floral archways for a second year, with a canopy of wisteria, butterflies and dragonflies suspended in the air above shoppers.
 Don’t miss the telephone boxes, which are filled with beautiful summer blooms.

-Top Photo Op: See if you can capture a floral telephone box with umbrellas in the background for maximum effect.
+Top Photo Op: See if you can capture a floral telephone box with wisteria in the background for maximum effect.